 Reading Time 9 minutes

 Online marketplaces have been the talk of the town for a while now.
 With these sites getting popular day by day, more entrepreneurs are drawn toward these business models every day.
-Ecommerce amounts to approximately 47% of the global sales, according to the statistics of 2019.
+E-commerce amounts to approximately 47% of global sales, according to the statistics for 2019.